Big Daddy (Bioshock)

 Starting with the blueprints printed at full scale (HUGE) I made cross sections out of insulation foam and glued them into place.
 The empty areas between sections were filled with cardboard.
 This formed what I called the “skeleton” of the body.

 Accent areas around the arms, legs, and top of the body were made out of insulation foam, then glued to the body.
 Before coating with paint or fiberglass resin, these were covered with Ureshell to prevent the poly foam from dissolving.
 Certain areas on the body itself were also given a coat of Ureshell so they would not disintegrate.
+(In retrospect, I’d recommend Smooth-On’s “Shell Shock” resin over Ureshell – it’s faster curing, non-flexible, cheaper, and easier to work with.)
 After this was dry, the entire body piece was given several applications of fiberglass resin.

 I started with a 24″ smoked security camera dome off of eBay.
 This came from a demolished shopping center, and are actually hard to track down these days, given the much smaller size of most security cameras.
 I remember these all over the place as a kid.

 After trimming the square edge off, I cut a disc from insulation foam to serve as the “ring” around the dome.